Juventus FC: Crest and colours

 In the past, the convex section of the emblem had a blue colour (another symbol of Turin) and it was concave in shape.
 The old French shield and the mural crown, also in the lower section of the emblem, had a considerably greater size.
 The two "Golden Stars for Sport Excellence" were located above the convex and concave section of Juventus's emblem.
 During the 1980s, the club emblem was the blurred silhouette of a zebra, alongside the two golden stars with the club's name forming an arc above.

 Juventus unofficially won their 30th league title in 2011–12, but a dispute with the FIGC, which stripped Juventus of their 2004–05 title and did not assign them the 2005–06 title due to their involvement in the Calciopoli scandal, left their official total at 28; the club elected to wear no stars at all the following season, but added the message "30 sul campo" ("30 on the pitch", referring to the two titles that were won but vacated) underneath the badge.
 Juventus won their 30th title in 2013–14 and thus earned the right to wear their third star, but Agnelli stated that the club suspended the use of the stars until another team wins their 20th championship, having the right to wear two stars "to emphasise the difference".
 For the 2015–16 season, Juventus reintroduced the stars and added the third star to their jersey as well with new kit manufacturers Adidas, in addition to the Coppa Italia badge for winning their tenth Coppa Italia the previous season.
 For the 2016–17 season, Juventus re-designed their kit with a different take on the trademark black and white stripes.
 For the 2017–18 season, Juventus introduced the J shaped logo onto the kits.

-In September 2015, Juventus officially announced a new project called JKids for its junior supporters on its website.
-Along with this project, Juventus also introduced a new mascot to all its fans which is called J. J is a cartoon-designed zebra, black and white stripes with golden edge piping on its body, golden shining eyes, and three golden stars on the front of its neck.
-J made its debut at Juventus Stadium on 12 September 2015.